Fei0906/InSAR-Time-Series-Analysis-Fitting/README.md

 slclist.mat: the dates of SLC images

-parms_aps.mat: StaMPS file, here is used to read the UTC time of the acquistion time
+parms_aps.mat: StaMPS file, here is used to read the UTC time of the acquistion

 ref*.mat: reference pixels, with and without GACOS tropospheric corretion (Yu et al., 2018).
-Storing the information of reference area, including the lon, lat, radius of the reference circle area, number of referencing pixels, rms of a linear fitting to the reference pixels, and the LOS of reference pixels.
+Storing the information of reference area, including the centre location and radius of the reference circle area, number of referencing pixels, RMSE of a linear fitting to the reference pixels, and the LOS of reference pixels.

 TSA_ifg_ds.mat: the time series data on deformation area, downsampled by ratio 10 for quick data sharing

 semi_fit.mat: store the semi-variogram fitting (Webster & Oliver, 2007) results using the GBIS software (Bagnardi & Hooper, 2018), later used as the covariance matrix.
-Here, the sill values of the mainshock interferogram is mannually set as the avarage values of all other interferograms, as the significant coseismic deformations greatly bias the estimation.
+Here, the sill values of the mainshock interferogram is mannually set as the avarage values of all other interferograms, as the large coseismic deformations greatly bias the estimation.

 runTSA.m: the main function